Authorised drainlayers need to be suitably experienced individual workers who have relevant experience and skills.

 Enquiries about the scheme can be made by phoning Council on (03) 941 8830.

-Send a copy of your up-to-date confined spaces training certificate to:
+Send a copy of your up to date confined spaces training certificate, showing the unit standards completed, to:

 Certifying Drainlayers are not Council Authorised Drainlayers.

 A Certifying Drainlayer is registered under the Plumbers, Gasfitters and Drainlayers Act 2006.
 This defines a drain as 'a pipe or series of pipes constructed or laid for the conveyance of foulwater, stormwater or industrial liquid waste', but 'does not include a pipe or series of pipes that is vested in or under the control of or maintained by a local authority'.

 Hence a certifying drainlayer is registered for laying privately-owned drains (i.e. on private property), whereas a Christchurch City Council authorised drainlayer is approved for working on Council-owned and maintained assets including future assets which are to be vested in Council ownership.